Apparel factory fire reveals big brands' shadowy supply chains

-DHAKA, Dec 7 (Reuters) - Sweating and trembling as he fielded questions about last month’s killer fire at one of his factories in Bangladesh, Delwar Hossain insisted he had no idea the workshop was making clothes for Wal-Mart Stores Inc when it went up in flames.
+DHAKA (Reuters) - Sweating and trembling as he fielded questions about last month’s killer fire at one of his factories in Bangladesh, Delwar Hossain insisted he had no idea the workshop was making clothes for Wal-Mart Stores Inc (WMT.N) when it went up in flames.

-On the other side of the world, Wal-Mart said the factory - where 112 workers lost their lives - was not authorised to produce its merchandise and had been sub-contracted by a supplier without its permission.

 That there should be such blind spots in the supply chain of the world’s largest retailer is puzzling.